Definition of Callable Preferred Stock

 Disadvantages

-- The disadvantage relates to the investor who has to sell the stock if the company decides to redeem them back.
+- The disadvantage relates to the investor who must sell the stock if the company decides to return them.

-- The investors loose interest component for dividend in arrears for the years.
+- The investors lose the interest component for dividends in arrears for the years.

-- If the stock is into upswing, the investors prefer to retain the stock.
-After the specified, the have to sell the same in the upside of the stock.
+- If the stock is on the upswing, the investors prefer to retain the stock.
+After the specified, they must sell the same in the stock’s upside.
 Thereby losing on the potential gain.

-- Generally, after the call decision is announced in the market, the share prices start consolidating towards the face value of the stock.
+- Generally, after the call decision is announced in the market, the share prices start consolidating toward the face value of the stock.

-- Market captures the call decision in a negative manner.
+- The market captures the call decision negatively.

-- Providing higher rate of return to preferred shareholders may give insecurity to the common shareholders.
+- Providing a higher rate of return to preferred shareholders may give insecurity to the common shareholders.

 Conclusion

-Company exercises the call option only when it has potential to explore the market scenario through funding.
-Call the preferred stock also changes the capital structure of the company.
+The company exercises the call option only when it has the potential to explore the market scenario through funding.
+Calling the preferred stock also changes the capital structure of the company.
 Calling the preferred stock is much easier since the terms of the call price are already mentioned in the prospectus at the time of issue.
-Company only has to issue notice to the preferred stock holders.
-Paying the cash is not a tough job if company has sufficient surplus available for disposal.
-Even if company does not have the surplus funds, it can acquire debt at prevailing lower market rates.
-For the time being, calling decision impacts the share price on the negative side.
+The company only has to issue notice to the preferred stockholders.
+Paying the cash is not a tough job if the company has a sufficient surplus for disposal.
+Even if the company does not have surplus funds, it can acquire debt at prevailing lower market rates.
+For the time being, the calling decision impacts the share price negatively.

 Recommended Articles